sla80/SmartSvgViewer/docs/index.md

 # Smart SVG Viewer

-“Smart SVG Viewer” is a free, fast and convenient SVG image viewer with Thumbnail Gallery and Alpha channel support.
+“Smart SVG Viewer” is a free, fast and convenient SVG image viewer with Thumbnail Gallery and Transparency Grid.
 Made for everyone, but especially useful for UI/UX Designers, Web Designers, Graphic Designers.

 ## [Download](/SmartSvgViewer/download/)